SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 ***

 Sunset opens the door to her old room.
-It looks like it hadn't changed much since she was here last time.
+It looks like it hasn't changed much since she was here last time.
 She looks over to the bookshelves and notices a pile of books on the floor.
 Upon further inspections, she sees something on the books.
 She goes over to investigate.

 She sees her spoon.
-It's standing up next to the books, holding a plat but with the other end being supported by the stack of books.
+It's standing up next to the books, holding up a plate on one end, while the other is being supported by the stack of books.
 On top the plate are six forks, each covered in a colored napkin of the following colors: purple, white, blue, yellow, pink, and orange.

 Sunset picks up the spoon and rests the plate on the book as the meaning hits her.
 This shows her supporting her friends and being there for them.
 Sunset smiles again and leaves the room.

 ***

 Sunset trots up the stairs inside Twilight's old home in Canterlot.
-She had looked all over, and not been able to find that last spoon.
+She looked all over, but was not able to find that last spoon.
 This was the last place she was going to check before conceding to Celestia.

 Luckily for her, this was the right place.
 She found on Twilight's old nightstand six forks all hanging off the edge holding up her last spoon.
 The forks were weighed down as to not let the spoon fall.